GGP1/kure/docs/commands/add/add.md

 • US: 02/01/2006 or 02-01-2006.

-"0s", "0" or "" will be considered as if the entry never expires.
+"never", "", " ", "0", "0s" will be considered as if the entry never expires.

 ### Subcommands